-The SSP Summer Internship Program allows declared Symbolic Systems majors who will be continuing their undergraduate study to work as research assistants on projects defined by Symbolic Systems faculty.
+The SSP Summer Internship Program allows students who will be continuing their undergraduate study to work as research assistants on projects defined by Symbolic Systems faculty.
 The Internship Program is made possible through a combination of external research grants to faculty and a Departmental Grant to the Symbolic Systems Program from the Vice Provost for Undergradaute Education (VPUE).
 Internships are advertised to students and students post their descriptions securely on this website each winter in a decentralized process we call "Match Madness".

 The standard period for 10 week summer internships this year will be June 26-September 1, 2017 (40 hours/week), for which the intern will be paid a stipend of $7000.
 In addition to their project duties, SSP summer interns this year will be expected to:

 Some internships may also include part-time "pre-internships" during the spring for interns and their faculty supervisors who want to get an early start working together.
 These may be done for credit (e.g. under SYMSYS 196 (Independent Study) or for pay if the supervisor has funds availble to pay the student.

 Cognate Departmental Internship Programs Open to Symbolic Systems Undergraduates:

 Beginning Feb.
-20th, click here to see the profiles that students have submitted.
+22nd, click here to see the profiles that students have submitted.